aaronkjin/modify/README.md

         2. You should receive an email with a confirmation link when doing so.
     3. To log in:
         1. Similarly, you can log in with your email or Github account by attempting to play any song _or_ clicking the "Account" icon at the top right.
-3. Upon logging in, feel free to browse around the site to view its features.
+3. Upon logging in, browse around the site.
     1. You'll soon realize that most of the functional features of the site requires you to be on the Modify Premium plan.
     2. Fear not, this "premium" plan is actually free!
     3. I simply wanted to integrate Stripe to mimic the feeling there being premium features in order to replicate how a SaaS business might operate.
 4. To subscribe to Modify Premium, attempt to play any song _or_ click on the "Account" icon at the top right.
     1. There, click the "Subscribe" button to be navigated to the Subscriptions page built with Stripe.
 5. On the Subscriptions page, once again, don't worry!
-You don't need to actually spend any money as I incorporated Stripe as part of the demo.
-    1. Feel free to enter fake information for the subscription: both for the credit card as well as for personal information.
+    1. Feel free to enter fake information for the subscription.
-    2. Don't worry, I won't be stealing any of your data (whether it's fake or not) because all data is encrypted and secured through Supabase.
+    2. Don't worry, all data, even fake data, is encrypted and secured through Supabase.
     3. Example:
         1. Credit Card #: 4242 4242 4242 4242
         2. Credit Card Month/Year: 04/24
         3. CVV: 424
         4. Address: 4242 Patrice Rd, Newport Beach, CA 92663
-        5. Phone #: (111) 111-1111
+        5. Phone #: +1 (111) 111-1111
 6. Now, upon signing up for Modify Premium, you have access to all the site's features - hooray!
     1. Now, you can listen to any songs.
     2. First, give the songs in the "Newest Songs" category a listen.
 "Newest Songs" stores a collection of all the users' uploaded songs.